MRasavong/MRasavong.github.io/projects/weather-cli-app.md

 ---
 <img class="img-fluid" src="../img/weather-cli-app-full.png">

+During the summer, I decided to take advantage of the break I was given to improve my programming skills.
+Previously, I had only taken introductory ICS courses in Java, where code would simply take place within an IDE and be printed to the console.
+While these courses taught me valuable computer science concepts such as binary trees and sorting algorithms, I was curious about how to develop an application with an interactable user interface and real-time outputs.
+Thus, in July, I created a weather application in JavaScript and Node.js that runs directly from the command line.
 Using the OpenWeatherMap API, I implemented temperatures in Celsius and Fahrenheit, cloud coverage, visibility, humidity, atmospheric pressure, precipitation, and wind.

 This was a personal project meant to help me learn full-stack development.
+It was the first time I was coding outside of an academic environment and I was thrilled to finally see my code out in public.
+Not having to worry about grading was a plus.

-Here is some code that illustrates how I used the data given by the OpenWeatherMap API to set up my output:
+Below is an example of the code I used to retrieve data from the OpenWeatherMap API and set up my output:

 ```
 let place = `${weather.name}, ${weather.sys.country}`,